 - 1. Based on the system overview and introduction, what are the design priorities of this system? - 2.
+Summarize what happens when a battery within a microgrid reaches 0%, as well as what happens when a microgrid is disconnected from the central utility.

-Summarize how data (e.g., a software update) is transferred from the FCS to a smart device (skim the paper to find this answer). - What decisions or design choices were made?
-Was this easy to find out? - · Does the text identify any major tradeoffs? - Can you tell how those decisions and the overall data transfer design support design priorities (identified above)? - 3.
-Considering the system overview and the sections of the paper you read to answer Question 2, are justifications clear and easy to find? - 4.
+What decisions or design choices were made?
+Was this easy to find out?
+Does the text identify any major tradeoffs?
+Can you tell how those decisions and the overall data transfer design support design priorities (identified above)?

+- 3. Considering the system overview and the sections of the paper you read to answer Question 2, are justifications clear and easy to find? - 4.
 Does the evaluation approach and evidence link to the design principles?
 How?